Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Transmitter Design

 \subsection{LMMSE Decorrelator}

-Due to the hierarchical relationship of the semantics, the enhanced encoded feature vector $\mathbf{U}_2$ is highly correlated with the basic encoded feature vector $\mathbf{U}_1$.
+Due to the hierarchical relationship of the semantics, the enhanced EFV $\mathbf{U}_2$ is highly correlated with the basic EFV $\mathbf{U}_1$.
 Directly superposing them will cause redundancy in transmission and decrease the transmission efficiency.

-To achieve maximum transmission efficiency, it is important that the encoded feature vectors being superposed should be independent.
-However, since independence between two variables is difficult to achieve, our goal is to remove from $\mathbf{U}_2$ the information that is highly correlated with $\mathbf{U}_1$ so that we can obtain a low-rate encoded feature vector that carries supplementary information from $\mathbf{U}_1$.
-We call this low-rate encoded feature vector the successive refinement vector $\mathbf{R}$ of $\mathbf{U}_1$.
+To achieve maximum transmission efficiency, it is important that the EFVs being superposed are independent.
+Thus, our goal is to remove from $\mathbf{U}_2$ the information that is dependent on $\mathbf{U}_1$ so that we can obtain a reduced-rate EFV that carries supplementary information from $\mathbf{U}_1$.
+We call this reduced-rate EFV the successive refinement vector of $\mathbf{U}_1$, denoted as $\mathbf{R}$.
 In other words, we want to find both a function $F(\cdot)$ and a vector $\mathbf{R}$, so that $\mathbf{U}_2$ can be written as

-where $\mathbf{R}$ should be low-rate since it carries less information.
+where $\mathbf{R}$ should have smaller entropy rate since it carries less information.
 For simplicity, in this paper we choose a linear model for $F(\cdot)$.
 Hence, $\mathbf{U}_2$ can be written as

-where matrix $\mathbf{W}\in\mathbb{R}^{2n\times 2n}$ and vector $\mathbf{b}\in\mathbb{R}^{2n}$ are parameters to be determined so that a low-rate $\mathbf{R}$ can be obtained.
-However, it is hard to directly optimize the entropy of $\mathbf{R}$, given the challenge of estimating the entropy rate of a random variable.
-The following proposition presents an alternative approach to finding a low-rate $\mathbf{R}$. \begin{proposition}[Upperbound of the entropy] The entropy of $\mathbf{R}$ is upperbounded by
+where $\mathbf{W}\in\mathbb{R}^{2n\times 2n}$ and $\mathbf{b}\in\mathbb{R}^{2n}$ are parameters to be determined so that a reduced-rate $\mathbf{R}$ can be obtained.
+However, it is hard to directly minimize the entropy of $\mathbf{R}$, given the challenge of estimating the entropy rate of a random variable.
+The following proposition presents an alternative approach to finding a low-rate $\mathbf{R}$. \begin{proposition} The entropy of $\mathbf{R}$ is upperbounded by

+where the equality holds if each element of $\mathbf{R}$ follows an i.i.d.
+Gaussian distribution with zero mean. \end{proposition}